 There’s nothing wrong with monetizing your blog with ads.
 In fact, I recommend it.

 The problem is when you ignore the many other ways to make money with your blog.
-While you monetize with ads, you can also:
+For example, while you monetize with ads, you can also:

 - Offer services

-Offer services on a dedicated services page, which is linked to in your main menu.
+Offer services on a dedicated services page, which you can link from your main menu.

 - Use affiliate marketing